Create an Expat Blog Now

 I strongly recommend starting building a list of subscribers as soon as you start blogging, that way every time you add new information, a new post, new services that you are offering, etc., you will be able to send an email very easily to all your subscribers.

-There are many companies doing it and I recommend AWeber.
-I have been using it in this site for about 5 year and I am using it for my other websites.
-It has a nice selection of design and you can also design your own subscribe form to suit the style of your blog.
+There are many companies doing it and I recommend AWeber or Mailchimp.
+I have been using them for about 5 year on this site and other websites.
+They both have good selection of design and you can also create your own subscribe form to suit the style of your blog.
 It comes with a system to prepare emails to that when someone sign up, they will automatically receive an email (or a series of email on the following days or weeks) according to whatever you set up.

 Build your blog – Step 6